 It is celebrated enthusiastically by the people of Rajasthan.
-Though the dance festival is celebrated in Pushkar, Bikaner, Barmer, Jaisalmer, Jodhpur, and Jaipur, but the most extravagant and vibrant celebration is organised in Jaipur and is enjoyed with a lot of zest.
+Though the dance festival is celebrated in Pushkar, Bikaner, Barmer, Jaisalmer, Jodhpur, and Jaipur, the most extravagant and vibrant celebration is organized in Jaipur and is enjoyed with a lot of zest.
 This dance form is shown in many parts of India on different occasions and is performed by both men and women alike.

 It is said that the Kalbelia people used to move from one place to another quite frequently.
 And their main occupation was to capture snakes and deal in their venom.
 The history of these people can be traced back to a yogi who was also the 12th disciple of Guru Gorakhnath.
 A great number of these people can be found in the Pali district along with Ajmer, Chittorgarh, and Udaipur district.

 This festival has been a very vital part of the Kalbelia culture.
 In fact, the Kalbelia songs and dances have been an integral part of Rajasthan and also are a part of UNESCO Intangible Cultural Heritage in India.
 This festival is mainly celebrated by the Kalbelia community which is one of the nomadic tribes of Rajasthan.
 It is said that earlier the tribal men from the Kalbelia community used to carry snakes from one house to another in their baskets.
 The women of the community would also accompany them and would dance and sing to earn their livelihood.

 Seeing the beautiful Rajasthani women performing the folk-dance with the men and accompanying them with the musical instruments - Pungi, Morchang, Khuralio, as well as dholak to create the musical aura is that uplifts one's mood.